yury-lysogorskiy/lammps/doc/src/set.rst

 charges, one needs to use the set command with the *charge* keyword.
 Care must be taken to ensure that the real and scaled charges, and dielectric constants are consistent.

+Keyword *lambda* sets the switching parameter of an adaptive-precision interatomic potential (:doc:`APIP <Howto_apip>`).
+The precise potential is used for an atom when its switching parameter :math:`\lambda` is 0.
+The fast potential is used for an atom when its switching parameter :math:`\lambda` is 1.
+Both potentials are partially used for :math:`\lambda\in(0,1)`.

 Keywords *i_name*, *d_name*, *i2_name*, *d2_name* refer to custom
 per-atom integer and floating-point vectors or arrays that have been